tuillip/asr_ws_translation/README.md

 # asr_ws_translation
-Takes in streaming English Audio and outputs streaming text that has been translated into Spanish.
+Takes in streaming English Audio and outputs streaming text that has been translated into Farsi.
 Useful for a church service.